Rockin'

 - 2010: Socorro

-Rockin’ Around New Mexico — Geology workshop for teachers
+Rockin’ Around New Mexico — A Three-day Geology Workshop for K-12 Teachers

-(with an optional Masters of Science for Teachers graduate credit through the ST-540 course)
+(with an optional Masters of Science for Teachers graduate credit through the DS-5810 course)

-Rockin’ is for certified, NM K–12 teachers interested in increasing their knowledge of geoscience and geologic risks.
-This year we will travel to Farmington, NM and focus on landforms and hazards associated with the San Juan Basin.
-Participants will explore sedimentary processes, rare earth elements, carbon sequestration research, regional seismicity—and the importance of preparation for geology-related hazards.
+Rockin’ is a workshop for certified, NM K–12 teachers who are interested in increasing their understanding of geoscience.
+This workshop can be taken for professional development or for New Mexico Tech Master's in Science Teaching graduate credit.
+This year, we will be based out of Socorro, NM and our focus will be on landforms and hazards associated with the Rio Grande Rift.
+Participants will explore the geology of the Rio Grande Rift, faulting, rare earth elements, regional seismicity—and the importance of preparation for geology-related hazards.

-*Workshop participants should be able to walk at least one mile in arid conditions.
+No previous geologic experience is necessary, but teachers should be able to walk one mile in arid conditions.

 Graduate & Professional Development Credit